-Running from October 2020 to September 2022, the Educating first Responders on how to Recognise and Treat autistic people project (ALERRT: Autism on the Line!) aimed to provide knowledge and skills to first responders across Europe on how to recognise, interact, and appropriately deal with autistic people in cases of emergency.
+Running from October 2020 to September 2022, Educating first Responders on how to Recognise and Treat autistic people project (ALERRT: Autism on the Line!) aimed to provide knowledge and skills to first responders across Europe on how to recognise, interact, and appropriately deal with autistic people in cases of emergency.
 This project was funded by the European Commission’s Erasmus+ Programme.

 For people on the autism spectrum, learning how to interact with first responders is critical.
 It is, also, just as essential for first responders (police officers, firefighters and medical emergency/ambulance workers) to understand autism, and be prepared to respond effectively and safely to situations involving autistic people.